Members

 Supermassive stars: the most massive stars in Universe's history?

 The recent discovery of quasars at high redshifts, powered by supermassive black holes of millions to billions solar masses, challenges our understanding of the early Universe.
 The accumulation of such masses in a compact object in less than a billion years requires extreme conditions.
 The most promising scenario for the formation of these black holes is the direct collapse of interstellar matter into a supermassive star, and the subsequent collapse of the star via the general-relativistic instability.
-[Haemmerlé et al. 2020, SSR 216 48; Haemmerlé 2021, A&A 647 A83; Haemmerlé 2020, A&A 644 A154; Haemmerlé 2021, A&A 650 A204; Haemmerlé et al. 2021, A&A 652 L7; Zwick et al. 2023, MNRAS 518 2076; Haemmerlé 2024, accepted in A&A]
+[Haemmerlé et al. 2020, SSR 216 48; Haemmerlé 2021, A&A 647 A83; Haemmerlé 2020, A&A 644 A154; Haemmerlé 2021, A&A 650 A204; Haemmerlé et al. 2021, A&A 652 L7; Zwick et al. 2023, MNRAS 518 2076; Haemmerlé 2024, A&A 689 A202]

 In this scenario, the supermassive star evolves under accretion at rates >0.1 solar mass per year.
 As a result of rapid accretion, the star remains a red supergiant, with negligible ionising feedback, which might facilitate detection by the James Webb Space Telescope.
 [Haemmerlé et al. 2018, MNRAS 474 2757; Haemmerlé et al. 2019, A&A 632 L2; Surace et al. 2019, ApJ 869 L39; Martins et al. 2020, A&A 633 A9]